ASE A3 Manual Drive Train and Axles

 Answer B is wrong.
 Both answers are correct.

 Answer C is correct.
-Driving a Part Time 4WD vehicle on dry pavement results in driveline damage.
-This is because the front tires are rotating faster than the rest of the drivetrain.
-This causes drivetrain windup also known as axle windup.
+Driving a Part-Time 4WD in 4WD on dry pavement can result in driveline damage.
+This is because the front tires rotate faster than the rest of the drivetrain.
+This causes drivetrain windup, also known as axle windup.

 Answer D is wrong.
-AWD All Wheel Drive vehicles must have the same size tires on all four wheels.
+All-wheel-drive vehicles must have the same size tires on all four wheels.

 35. Shift forks: